pharmai/plip/README.md

 ### 2. Install PLIP

-#### Containerized Image (no installation) :exclamation:
+#### Containerized Image (recommended :exclamation:)
-We ship PLIP as a pre-built Docker container, available on the Docker Hub ([https://hub.docker.com/](https://hub.docker.com/)) or as pre-built Singularity image.
+We ship PLIP as a pre-built containers, available on the [Docker Hub](https://hub.docker.com/r/pharmai/plip) or as pre-built Singularity image under [Releases](https://github.com/pharmai/plip/releases)).

-#### Python Module
+#### From Source
-If you cannot use the Docker bundle or want to use PLIP sources, make sure you have the following requirements installed:
+If you cannot use the containerized bundle or want to use PLIP sources, make sure you have the following requirements installed:
 - Python >= 3.6.9
 - OpenBabel >= 3.0.0
 - PyMOL >= 2.3.0 with Python bindings (optional, for visualization only)